2012 Spanish Grand Prix: Race

 Pic received a drive-through penalty for ignoring blue flags earlier in the race and delaying Alonso, but he retired in the garage on lap 37 due to driveshaft failure.
 Vettel used DRS on lap 38 to pass Button on the outside for seventh at the first corner.
 Pérez pulled off to the side of the track in the final sector of the track and became the Grand Prix's final retiree with a transmission fault on lap 40.
 When Alonso began drawing closer to Maldonado by half a second per lap, Williams chief strategist Mark Barnett asked the latter to stop for a new set of hard compound tyres at lap 41's conclusion.
 The team had difficulty installing the rear-left wheel, forcing Maldonado to remain stationary for a little longer than expected.
 Maldonado fell to third, behind Alonso and Räikkönen.
 On lap 43, Vettel suffered damage to the left side of his front wing and made a pit stop for new tyres and a front wing, falling to 10th.
-Maldonado drew closer to the yet-to-stop Räikkönen by a second, as Alonso entered the pit lane for his final tyre stop on lap 45, falling to third.
+Maldonado drew closer to the yet-to-stop Räikkönen by a second, and was baulked by him slightly, allowing Alonso to close up for the last stint.
+Alonso entered the pit lane for his final tyre stop on lap 45, falling to third.
 Räikkönen led for two laps until Maldonado passed him with DRS for the lead into the first corner on lap 47.
 Alonso used DRS to overtake Räikkönen on the following lap for second.

 Pastor Maldonado (pictured in 2011) achieved the first and only victory for a Venezuelan driver in Formula One.

 Räikkönen, third, made his final pit stop for hard compound tyres in an attempt to force Maldonado and Alonso to race past the life expectancy of their tyres, allowing him to win at the last minute.
-He reemerged in fourth on the 49th lap.
+He reemerged in fourth on the 49th lap, 22 seconds behind Alonso in second.
 By lap 49, Alonso drew to within a second of Maldonado and could use DRS through tyre overuse after the latter was told to slow to preserve his compounds and keep the former in second.
 Grosjean made a pit stop from fourth on lap 52, handing third to his teammate Räikkönen.
 The gap between Maldonado and Alonso varied between 1.3 and 0.6 seconds over the next six laps due to the presence of slower cars as the two drivers were caught by Räikkönen, who appeared unlikely to pass them before the race ended unless their tyres degraded.
 On the 59th lap, Vettel braked later than Button and passed him on the inside at turn ten for eighth.
 The following two laps saw Kobayashi collide with Rosberg at turn five before overtaking the latter on the inside at the turn ten for fifth.
 Vettel held off Hamilton for seventh on the outside of turn one on lap 63, using DRS.
 On the 65th lap, Vettel passed Rosberg (whose lack of rear grip created wheelspin) on the inside exiting turn eight for sixth.